zdravkov/kendo-docs/api/wrappers/jsp/grid/column.md

 # \<kendo:grid-column\>

-A collection of column objects or collection of strings that represents the name of the fields.
+The configuration of the grid columns.
+Set to array of JavaScript objects or strings.
+A JavaScript object is interpreted as column configuration.
+A string is interpreted as the field to which the column is bound to.
+The grid will create a column for every item of the array.

 #### Example
     <kendo:grid-columns>